jacebenson/cedar/docs/versioned_docs/version-2.0/tutorial/chapter1/first-page.md

 </TabItem>
 </Tabs>

-As long as you have a route with path `/`, you'll never see the initial Redwood splash screen again.
+As long as you have a route with path `/`, you'll never see the initial Cedar splash screen again.

-When no route can be found that matches the requested URL, Redwood will render the `NotFoundPage`.
+When no route can be found that matches the requested URL, Cedar will render the `NotFoundPage`.

 Try changing the route to something like: